dumptruckman/PluginBase/permissions-bukkit/README.md

 Permissions-Bukkit allows a Bukkit developer to easily manage all of their plugin's permissions.

+It is highly recommended that you use the maven-shade-plugin to relocate this code if you intend to use it.
+It will NOT play well with a copy employed by someone elses plugin.
+Maven details will be at the bottom.

 Features
 --------
 * Easy and safe to use statically.